hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/7-smd_simulations.rst

 The first highlighted line defines that for each SMD run, a randomly selected input will be used from the 10 different starting configrations.
 This script will save and rename the *charge_vdd.xls* and *tc_job.dat* files at each step for each of the QM system.
 Later on, these files can be used to analyse the SCF, QM Energy, HOMO-LUMO Gap or the VDD charges etc.

 The scond highlighted line will save the *CV-vs-work* output from each SMD run, those are later to be used to compute the free energy profile along the CV.
+Finally, free energy profile along the CV have been calculated by the fluctuation-dissipation (FD) estimator, details of which is available in the supplementary information of our article under section heading *QM/MM Steered Molecular Dynamics*.

-Apart from these 74 SMD simulations, we have run 1 SMD simulation seprately which is coupled with NBO analysis along the CV.
+Apart from these 95 SMD simulations, we have run 5 SMD simulations those are coupled with NBO analysis along the CV.
 Details of which is available in the next section.